silversub/terraform/provider/classic-infrastructure-resources.md

 Provides a resource for an IBM Cloud network gateway appliance.
 This resource allows a network gateway to be created, updated, and deleted.

-A network gateway can be created in standalone mode and HA mode with both members, with either the same or different configurations.
+A network gateway can be created in stand-alone mode and HA mode with both members, with either the same or different configurations.

 For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Gateway).